 - To go along with the “Vaya” fun expressions slideshow found in the teacher’s guide, we watched Sr. Wooly’s Sé Chévere video, which they LOVED.
 I can not wait until we get our subscription to Sr. Wolly Pro for next school year!

-- Check out this post for more ideas of keeping each chapter fresh – Mix it up – reading TPRS novels in class.
+- Check out this post for more ideas of keeping each chapter fresh – Mix it up 20 activities for reading novels in class.